 - Updated resume with references and three recommendation letters.

 - Copy of your current Professional Educator’s Continuing NC Teaching License.
 Teaching licenses must be on file with NCVPS prior to being employed.

-- You will be required to complete the fingerprinting process during your visit to Raleigh to complete NCVPS paperwork.
+- You will be required to complete a fingerprinting process during the same time you are completing NCVPS hiring paperwork.